mihir-nference/freshers-training-flask-assignment/README.md

     flask run

-It will state the address where your flask app is running Now just run postman for flask app route and try all the APIs This app has 3 APIs:
+It will state the address where your flask app is running

+Now just run postman for flask app route and try all the APIs.\
+This app has 3 APIs:

 1. "/load_project":\